 American University also includes sustainability learning outcomes in the AU Learning Outcomes from the Provost.

-- A sustainability course is a course in which the primary and explicit focus is on sustainability and/or on understanding or solving one or more major sustainability challenges.
+- A sustainability-focused course is a course in which the primary and explicit focus is on sustainability and/or on understanding or solving one or more major sustainability challenges.

-- A course that includes sustainability is primarily focused on a topic other than sustainability, but incorporates a unit or module on sustainability or a sustainability challenge, includes one or more sustainability-focused activities, or integrates sustainability issues throughout the course.
+- A sustainability-inclusive is primarily focused on a topic other than sustainability, but incorporates a unit or module on sustainability or a sustainability challenge, includes one or more sustainability-focused activities, or integrates sustainability issues throughout the course.